 Does ULEZ actually work?

-With a full stock of ULEZ-compliant petrol cars, and over 96% of our diesel model also being compliant, you can take the stress out of the zone’s expansion and ensure you’re safely within its limits with a shiny, cinch-checked motor.
-All of our cars go through a rigorous inspection by highly trained technicians to ensure they’re mechanically sound – and physically tip-top.
-That’s how to make preparing ULEZ faff free.
+With a full stock of ULEZ-compliant petrol cars, and loads of our diesel models also being compliant, you can take the stress out of the zone’s expansion and ensure you’re safely within its limits with a shiny, cinch-checked motor.